Bulking And Cutting For Women

 What you are left with after the cutting phase, is all the beautiful lean muscle that you built during your bulking phase.

 The best and simplest way to approach your diet in this process, if you don’t have anyone giving you a good meal plan, is to track your calories and macro-nutrients.
-See; Macros Explained.
+Use our Macro Calculator to get your numbers and see; Macros Explained.

 Remember that all the cutting in the world won’t reveal a physique you haven’t built, therefore it is necessary to use workout plans that build lean muscle first and fast.